migtools/tackle-ui/README.md

 You should be able to open http://localhost:3000 and start working on the UI.

-# Start the UI and use a custom dependent service
+# Start the UI and use a custom application's service dependency

-As described in the section [Start the UI](#start-the-ui) it is possible to start all dependent services, but what if you want the UI use your custom version of [tackle-controls](https://github.com/konveyor/tackle-controls), [tackle-application-inventory](https://github.com/konveyor/tackle-application-inventory), or [tackle-pathfinder](https://github.com/konveyor/tackle-pathfinder)?
-You can start your custom dependent service and let the UI point to your service using `src/setupProxy.js`.
+As described in the section [Start the UI](#start-the-ui) it is possible to start all application's service dependencies, but what if you want the UI use your custom version of [tackle-controls](https://github.com/konveyor/tackle-controls), [tackle-application-inventory](https://github.com/konveyor/tackle-application-inventory), or [tackle-pathfinder](https://github.com/konveyor/tackle-pathfinder)?
+You can start your custom application's service dependency and let the UI point to your service using `src/setupProxy.js`.

-The process for using a custom dependent service is the same for all of them.
+The process for using a custom application's service dependency is the same for all of them.
 The following section has an example of a custom [tackle-controls](https://github.com/konveyor/tackle-controls) that you can replicate for the rest of services.

 ## Custom tackle-controls